 - An article (SKU) must have a unique article number.

 - An order must have a unique order number.

 - A purchase order must have a unique purchase order number.

 Both the REST API and SOAP API allow you to create purchase orders, which advise the warehouse of which articles and quantities are expected to arrive at the warehouse.

-The SOAP API takes this one step further, and allows the API user to also advise exactly which batch numbers, pallet numbers, expiry dates, etc are expected.
+The SOAP API takes this one step further, allowing the API user to also advise exactly which batch numbers, pallet numbers, expiry dates, etc. are expected.
 The REST API does not allow this.